DanyDeSan/KodemiaBooks/README.md

 # KodemiaBooks
-This is an implementation of Kodemia Books challenges from the iOS Bootcamp of Kodemia
+This is an implementation of the first three challenges of the iOS Bootcamp from Kodemia.